The real exit interviews? They’re happening on social media

 Even a decade ago, this type of public bridge-burning was almost unheard of.
 Back in the nascent days of social media, when non-disclosure and non-disparagement clauses were par for the course, one-on-one exit interviews were the extent of employee feedback—and, for better or for worse, poor experiences were relegated to the realms of industry gossip.
 Fast forward to today, an era in which many startups haven’t invested in developing robust human resources departments, but everyone can have a voice on far-reaching publishing platforms, and, well, this is what happens.

 “People care about three things: Do you see me?
 Do you hear me?
-Does what I have to say matter to you?” says Désirée Pascual, chief people experience officer at Headspace Health.
+Does what I have to say matter to you?” says Désirée Pascual, chief people experience officer at Headspace Health, channeling Oprah.
 “If they get a sense that it doesn’t, they will make themselves heard—and there are so many platforms by which they can accomplish that now, so they can decompress whatever emotions they’re holding.
 When you feel anxious, when you feel unseen, and you feel unheard, you will find a release.”

 When employees turn to public platforms instead of internal resources to vent frustrations, oftentimes it’s because they don’t feel safe to do so within their organizations—and they hold back, even when they already have one foot out the door.